ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 You can install this project's requirements (where applicable) using: `pip3 install -r requirements.txt`.
 If you have your own packages that have been installed, then the requirements file needs updated using: `pip3 freeze --local > requirements.txt`

-The Procfile can be created with the following command: `echo web: node index.js > Procfile`

 For Heroku deployment, follow these steps to connect your GitHub repository to the newly created app:

 - In the Terminal/CLI, connect to Heroku using this command: `heroku login -i`